samos123/docker-drupal/README.md

 # Drupal image without database

 This image contains the latest stable Drupal 7-release.
-It will automatically setup the database and install a default site for you.
+It will automatically setup the database and install a default site.

-The image doesn't contain a database so you have to create a seperate database container and link this container or pass the database information of a MySQL-host.
+The image doesn't contain a database so you have to create a seperate database container (which is no effort if you use the provided configuration for *docker-compose*) and link this container or pass the database information of a MySQL-host.

 ## Why create another Drupal image?

-Many of the other Drupal images got a database baked in or didn't install Drupal automatically and didn't offer much flexibity.
+Many of the other Drupal images got a database baked in or didn't install Drupal automatically and didn't offer much flexibility.
 This image can be easily be used as base image for your own Drupal images see below Customization by using Dockerfiles.

-This image uses `drush` to install a default site and creates the database on the database-server if none exists yet.
+At the same time you can just use this image for a vanilla Drupal-experience that can be fully administered and extended via the web-interface as well as with *drush* on the command-line.

 ## Usage

-If you want to launch a bare drupal image you can do so:
+If you want to launch a bare Drupal image you can do so:

     docker run -d -e MYSQL_ROOT_PASSWORD="test123" --name db mysql docker run -d --link db:mysql -p 80:80 samos123/drupal